Sensory processing

 Examples of behaviours linked to sensory sensitivity

-Children can be under sensitive (seeking more sensory input) or over sensitive (avoiding sensory input).
+Children can be under sensitive (doesn't get enough sensory input) or over sensitive (gets too much sensory input).
 These behaviours can vary depending on the sensory system affected.

 A system-wide graduated approach is being developed based on best practice.